bazelbuild/bazelisk/README.md

 You can set `BAZELISK_GITHUB_TOKEN` to set a GitHub access token to use for API requests to avoid rate limiting when on shared networks.

+You can set `BAZELISK_SHUTDOWN` to run `shutdown` between builds when migrating if you suspect this affects your results.

 You can set `BAZELISK_CLEAN` to run `clean --expunge` between builds when migrating if you suspect this affects your results.